Collateral Circulation in Human Heart

 1) Patients with good collaterals and good left ventricular function;

-Our results show that coronanary angiography is useful diagnostic method for the demonstration of coronary collaterals.
+Our results show that coronary angiography is a useful diagnostic method for the demonstration of coronary collaterals.

 The collaterals of human coronary arteries have always attracted the attention of anatomists, pathologists, surgeons, as well as experts in many clinical disciplines.
 The occurrence of coronary diseases has increased recently so much that it stimulates researchers to become acquainted with collaterals of coronary arteries.
-Its real significance is expressive in cases with occlusion or stenosis of coronary arteries -angina, myocardial infarction, congenital cardiovascular malformations etc. (1,2,3,4,5).
-Therefore, the aim of the investigations was to demonstrate different types of collaterals of the coronary arteries in normal condition and the conditions of coronary disease using the method of coronary angiography and injection corrosion method.
+Its real significance is expressive in cases with occlusion or stenosis of coronary arteries -angina, myocardial infarction, congenital cardiovascular malformations.
+Therefore, the aim of the investigations was to demonstrate different types of collaterals of the coronary arteries in normal conditions and the conditions of the coronary disease using the method of coronary angiography and injection corrosion method.
 On the other side, these investigations are important because of contrast opinions that are given in literature concerning coronary arteries collaterals.
-According to some authors collaterals exist and they are functional (6,7,8,9,10).
-The others think that collaterals exist, but that they are insufficient for collateral circulation and only develop in pathological conditions (11).
-Ishemia changes of the heart, variations of coronary arteries and the collaterals have been studied by many authors: Hadžiselimović, Werner, Pohl, Seiler, Kamenica, Šišić, Rockostroh, Rapps, Holmvang, Billinger, Meier and others.
+According to some authors, collaterals exist and they are functional.
+The others think that collaterals exist, but that they are insufficient for collateral circulation and only develop in pathological conditions.